Substance Abuse Counselor Career Information

 - The amount of experience you have working in the field

 The same survey results showed that median annual wages vary quite widely depending on the setting of employment.
-Here they are, from lowest to highest:
+Here are the top paying sectors:

-The substance abuse counselor job outlook is fairly bright because employment in this field is projected to increase by 27 percent over the 10-year period between 2010 and 2020.
-This is considerably higher than the national growth average projected for all occupations during this same period, which is 14 percent. *
+The outlook is fairly bright because employment in this field is projected to increase by 31 percent over the 10-year period between 2012 and 2022.
+This is considerably higher than the national growth average projected for all occupations during this same period, which is 11 percent. *